chrislovecnm/chrislovecnm.com/resume.md

 More than eighteen years of diverse experience creating custom solutions;
 Kubernetes Implementations, DevOps solutions, Big Data Implementations, and scalable microservices.
-Proven ability to solve complex problems with limited resources, on time, and within budget.
+Proven ability to solve complex problems with limited resources, on-time, and within budget.
 Retained critical clients in high pressure and politically charged situations by identifying and creating unique solutions, thereby maintaining revenue.
 Industry-leading blend of cutting-edge Kubernetes Deployments, Big Data Technologies, and system integration.
-Kuberentes core contributor, kops owner, and lead for the AWS Kubernetes Special interest groups.
+Kubernetes core contributor, kops owner, and lead achitect for the Google Professional Services Helmsman project.

 ## Skills